netdash/netdash/README.md

     ```
     python netdash/manage.py migrate
     ```
-6. Run the development server:
+6. Create a superuser:
     ```
+    python manage.py createsuperuser
+    ```
+7. Run the development server:
+    ```
     python netdash/manage.py runserver
     ```

+You can now visit the interface in your browser at http://localhost:8000.
+Click 'login' and use your superuser credentials.

 ## Creating a NetDash Module